Admission

 All information sessions are conducted through Zoom at: https://tinyurl.com/KAP21RHEP

-STEP 2: Register online for Module One ($2,890) and Student Liability Insurance ($15).
-The total initial payment is $2,905 to secure your seat in the program.
+STEP 2: Register online after attending the information session.
+Total initial payment is $2,905 to secure your seat in the program.
 Textbooks will be issued on the first evening of class.
 If you experience any difficulty with registration, please contact the registration office directly at (808) 734-9211 for assistance.

 *** Please note that additional payments for subsequent courses will be incurred.
-You may also apply for tuition assistance (see below).
 Please see the listing of program courses and costs in the Program Curriculum and Tuition section.

 REFUNDS: A 100% tuition refund is given for cancellations made on or before 10 business days prior to the start of class.
 A 50% tuition refund is given for cancellations made within 5 to 9 business days prior to the start of class.
 No refunds will be given